The Best Way to Cure Smelly Feet

 In another article here on Manscipated, I pointed out that there are two different types of sweat glands, exocrine and apocrine, and it is the apocrine glands which secrete out a thicker body fluid which, when it makes contact on the surface of our skin, often produces a foul odor.

-So, you may be thinking that, just like your armpits and genital region, the problem must be the type of sweat gland.
+So, you may be thinking that, just like your armpits and any other sensitive area, the problem must be the type of sweat gland.

-The sweat glands on your feet are exocrine, similar to the sweat glands everywhere else on your body (save your armpits and genital region).
+The sweat glands on your feet are exocrine, similar to the sweat glands everywhere else on your body (save your armpits).